iwaki6/marken-ai-oita-u-public/README.md

 While the top page asks a password, no password is needed for the initial setting.
 User's action and the response from chatGPT are registered in a database.
 If you make a superuser account, you can access a management screen (/admin_world) which provides a simple access to the database.
+(If you want to register a superuser, check password.py under the library folder.)

 You can use, modify, redistribute these files freely.
 This project is based on the repository https://github.com/hayashik/chatgpt-conversation-training-tool .